FreebeLtd/cli/README.md

 ## If no account exists

-Create account information with `yarn account:create`.
+Generate account information with `yarn account:generate`.

 Run `yarn account:fund:test` and enter the **Public Key** of the user account.